 Describes a thing or experience that replicates or simulates an in-person thing or experience.
 A virtual awards ceremony, for example, is a celebration that brings together the award recipient and other attendees via online communications platforms rather than through an in-person event.

-Karina produces a wide variety of content to advance Catalyst’s research and expertise.
-She writes blog posts, monthly newsletters, commentary, and other content both for Catalyst’s website and external platforms.
-As a key member of the editorial team, she also works to ensure that all Catalyst content maintains brand identity…
+As Senior Director, Content Strategy, Karina produced a wide variety of content to advance Catalyst’s research and expertise.
+She wrote blog posts, monthly newsletters, commentary, and other content both for Catalyst’s website and external platforms.
+She also worked to ensure that all Catalyst content maintained brand identity and editorial consistency.